Charlotte of Albret: Marriage to Cesare Borgia

-Cesare had at least eleven illegitimate children by various mistresses.

-After escaping from a Spanish prison, Cesare died at the siege of Viana on 12 March 1507 in the service of Charlotte's brother, the king of Navarre with whom he had sought refuge.
-Following his death, Charlotte acted as regent for their only daughter, Louise, who had succeeded her father as Duchess of Valentinois.
-Almost seven years after Cesare's death, on 11 March 1514, at the Chateau of La Motte-Feuilly, Charlotte died.
+After escaping the Spanish prison, Cesare died at the siege of Viana on 12 March 1507 while serving Charlotte's brother, the king of Navarre, with whom he had sought refuge.
+Following his death, Charlotte acted as regent for Louise, who had succeeded her father as Duchess of Valentinois.
+Charlotte died almost seven years after Cesare's death on 11 March 1514 at the Château of La Motte-Feuilly.
 She was buried in a tomb at the church at La Motte-Feuilly.

 As of the 21st century, there are many living descendants of Cesare Borgia and Charlotte of Albret, including Prince Sixtus Henry of Bourbon-Parma.